Mellanox/libvma/README.txt

 (leaving 40 bytes room for IP + TCP headers; "TCP MSS = VMA_MTU - 40").
 Other VMA_MSS values will force VMA's TCP MSS to that specific value.
 Default value is 0 (following VMA_MTU)

+VMA_TCP_CC_ALGO
+TCP congestion control algorithm.
+The default algorithm coming with LWIP is a variation of Reno/New-Reno.
+The new Cubic algorithm was adapted from FreeBsd implementation.
+Use value of 0 for LWIP algorithm.
+Use value of 1 for the Cubic algorithm.
+Default value is 0 (LWIP).

 VMA_WINDOW_SCALING
 TCP scaling window.